davenverse/shellfish/docs/tutorial/creating_cli.md

   yield ()
 ```

-The first five lines after the `for` asks the fields to save the contact.
+The first five `IO.readLine` calls in `for` asks the fields to save the contact.
 Then we create the `Contact` object with the information provided.
 Next, we call the `addContact` method of the `ContactManager` and handle the errors.
 If the contact already exists, we print a message to the user.
-If another error occurs, we print the stack trace of the error just to see what went wrong.
+If another error occurs, we print the stack trace of the error to see what went wrong.

 Now the `removeCommand` function:

+`~/src/main/shellfish/contacts/cli/Cli.scala`
 ```scala 3
 def removeCommand(username: Username): IO[Unit] =
   cm.removeContact(username) >> IO.println(s"Contact $username removed")
 ```
-It simply calls the `removeContact` function and print a message to the user.
-The function doesn't corroborate if the contact exists and will delete any matching username anyway, but you can add this logic if you want.
+It simply calls the `removeContact` function and prints a message to the user.
+The function doesn't check if the contact exists and will delete any matching username anyway, but you can add this logic if you want.

 The `searchIdCommand` function is also straight forward, matches the `Options` returned by the `searchId` method and prints the user information if it exists:

+`~/src/main/shellfish/contacts/cli/Cli.scala`
 ```scala 3
 def searchIdCommand(username: Username): IO[Unit] =
   for